bio-ontology-research-group/phenotype-reactor/doc/DATAMODEL.md

 ## Data Model

-Phenotype Reactor data model is a common structure for capturing phenotype associations so that discovered phenotype relations from various sources can be aggregated into a single common structure.
+Phenomebrowser data model is a common structure for capturing phenotype associations so that discovered phenotype relations from various sources can be aggregated into a single common structure.

 ![Data Model](data-model.png)